Marketing and Communication

 - Post event details to college event calendar

-We work University Communication to determine what stories are elevated beyond your area and the college channels.
+We work with University Communication to determine what stories are elevated beyond your area and the college channels.
 The writers we work with are Deann Gayman, Social Sciences and Humanities; and Scott Schrage, Natural and Mathematical Sciences.

 - Format and distribute the news release via Announce